-In the first case (a), in principle all relevant rules in relation to the examination and decision making on visa applications apply, whereas in the second case (b) where the third country nationals concerned had no intention of entering into the territory of the Member States but are compelled to do so for reasons of force majeure, certain provisions may be deviated from, e.g. visa fee waiver.
+In the first case (a), in principle all relevant rules in relation to the examination and decision making on visa applications apply, whereas in the second case (b) where the third country nationals concerned had no intention of entering into the territory of the Member States but are compelled to do so for reasons of force majeure, certain provisions may be deviated from, e.g. the visa fee may be waived.